g-reijia/eco_genomics_2025/transcriptomics/transcriptomics_notes.md

 -   `grep -r –include \*.log -e 'Mapping rate' | sed -E 's|/logs/.*:.*Mapping rate = ([0-9.]+)%|\t\1|' > ~/projects/eco_genomics_2025/transcriptomics/myresults/mapping_rate.txt`

 In order to prepare this data to be imported into DESeq2, we created a data matrix including all of the mapped reads.
 The code we used to do this is called `create_count_matrix.R` found in `mydata/` folder.

+#### **DESeq2 - start of DNA analysis!**

+Began by copying over `metadata.txt` file from:

+-   `/gpfs1/cl/ecogen/pbio6800/Transcriptomics`

+Then wrote an RMarkdown file titled `DESeq2_tonsa_multigen.Rmd` to visualize reads, variation, and global variation in gene expression using PCA.